These three future Hall of Famers are still at it

 20th NFL Season

 To think he was once a doughy, slow-footed, marginal pro prospect staring forlornly at the camera in his NFL Combine photo.
 Little was expected out of this sixth-round draft pick from Michigan, and given his measurables, could you blame the experts for dismissing him?
-But here we are — 20 seasons, 16 division titles and four Super Bowl MVP awards later.
+But here we are — 21 seasons, 17 division titles, and four Super Bowl MVP awards later.
 Brady stands as arguably the greatest (and inarguably the winningest and most decorated) quarterback in NFL history.
-Oh, and did we mention he has six Super Bowl rings?
+Oh, and did we mention that he has six Super Bowl rings?

 (Top photo by Kyle Zedaker, courtesy of buccaneers.com)